 Students must successfully complete prerequisite courses in order to enroll in advanced courses.
 Required subjects, which are needed by students for the next highest classification, are to be given priority over elective subjects and will be scheduled first.
 Students must repeat all required subjects not previously completed with a satisfactory average.
 The required average is 60%.

 In order to graduate from high school, a student shall demonstrate achievement of the student learning outcomes through the satisfactory completion of a minimum of 22.25 credits.
 See Board Policy #217 and review with guidance counselor as needed for detailed and current information.

-Students must successfully complete the required senior project prior to graduation and achieve “proficiency” as defined by the PA Dept. of Education.
+Students must successfully complete a required senior project prior to graduation and achieve “proficiency” as defined by the PA Department of Education.

 Course completion and credit may be granted for independent study, state or local district assessments, correspondence courses from accredited colleges and universities, college based courses taught at the college campus, or other educational experience deemed acceptable by an academic committee consisting of the high school principal, guidance counselor and director of Student Services.
-Students also have the option of requesting accelerated graduation consideration following the prescribed school board policy dealing with early graduation.
+Students also have the option of requesting accelerated graduation consideration in accordance with School Board Policy #217.

 The Physically Challenged Adaptive Fitness Program

 Students in need of an alternate program to meet physical education requirements must submit a doctor’s note concerning a medical condition.
 Adaptive fitness programs will be developed on a case by case basis.